Inventory: Natural Language Access to Household Items via AI

 What the Skill Does

 The inventory skill wraps the Quartermaster MCP server with natural language understanding.
-It triggers on everyday questions:
+It triggers on the kinds of questions you actually ask out loud:

-- Adding items: "Add a new item: blue tarp, in the front porch storage bin" creates the item with proper location relations.
+Adding items.
+"Add a new item: blue tarp, in the front porch storage bin" creates the item with proper location relations.
+I use this when unpacking deliveries — adding things as I put them away means the database stays current without a separate data-entry step.

-- Image identification: Take a photo of something, and the AI vision tool identifies it against your inventory.
-Useful for "what is this thing and where does it go?"
+Image identification.
+Take a photo of something and the AI vision tool identifies it against your inventory.
+This solves the problem of "what is this thing and where does it go?" — especially useful when Nurul finds something in the wrong place and wants to return it without asking me.

-- Label printing: Generate and print thermal labels for storage locations, so physical bins match the database.
+Label printing.
+Generate and print thermal labels for storage locations, so the physical bins match the database.
+This ties back to the thermal printer setup — the inventory system and the labeling system reinforce each other.

 Location Hierarchy

 Quartermaster models locations as a parent-child tree.
-A query like "what's in the living room?" returns items in the room itself plus everything in sub-locations (the TV cabinet, the bookshelf, each drawer).
-The skill understands this hierarchy and presents results grouped by sub-location rather than a flat list.
+A query like "what's in the living room?" returns items in the room itself plus everything in sub-locations — the TV cabinet, the bookshelf, each drawer.
+The skill understands this hierarchy and presents results grouped by sub-location rather than as a flat list.
+The difference matters: a flat list of 40 items is noise, but the same items organized by where they sit is immediately useful.

 The Boundary

 One important design choice: the skill explicitly does not trigger when you're asking about the Quartermaster codebase itself.
 "How does the inventory API work?" is a development question; "where is my inventory of screws?" is a usage question.
-The trigger phrases are tuned to catch the latter and ignore the former, preventing the skill from hijacking unrelated coding conversations.
+The trigger phrases are tuned to catch the latter and ignore the former.
+Without this boundary, the skill would hijack unrelated coding conversations every time someone mentioned the word "inventory."